riajulhussain/Bank-Customer-Churn-Analysis/README.md

 - Tenure and Product Purchases- There is no significant correlation between tenure and the number of products purchased, so tenure may not be a strong indicator for product-related insights.

 # Suggested Improvements:
-- Since customers with higher balances tend to churn, the bank could engage them with more personalized benefits or low-risk investment opportunities.
+- Since customers with higher balances tend to churn, the bank could engage them with more personalised benefits or low-risk investment opportunities.
 - Develop specific programs aimed at reducing churn in demographics most likely to exit, such as older customers (51-70 years old) or German customers.
 - Creating personalised offers for female customers and bundling products with better incentives could help in retention.
 - Collaborating with local banks in Germany or offering more competitive rates compared to local banks may reduce churn.